 An iconic upland species, mountain hares are famed for their camouflage.
 In summer, their coat is a grey-brown colour with a tinge of blue, making them hard to spot against the typical backdrop of heather moorland.
 In winter, they change to almost completely white to camouflage with snow – only their ear tips stay black.

 Mountain hares are larger than rabbits, but smaller than brown hares and have shorter ears.

-Mountain hares live in Scotland and the North.
-They graze on vegetation and nibble bark from young trees and bushes.
-Hares shelter in a ‘form’, which is simply a shallow depression in the ground or heather, but when disturbed, can be seen bounding across the moors using their powerful hind legs to propel them forwards, often in a zigzag pattern.
-Mountain hares live in upland areas and are most common on heathland; they are at their most visible in spring, when the snow has melted but the hares are still white.
+Hares will graze on vegetation and nibble bark from young trees and bushes.
+They shelter in a ‘form’ – a shallow depression in the ground or heather – but when disturbed they can be seen bounding across the moors using their powerful hind legs to propel them forwards, often in a zigzag pattern.

 Average lifespan: 4 years

 Classified as a Priority Species in the UK Biodiversity Action Plan.

 Mountain hares are found from Scandinavia to eastern Siberia with isolated populations in the Alps and in Great Britain and Ireland.